 Salt is primarily used to enhance flavor in soups, sauces and gravies.
 This food category contributes a disproportionate amount of sodium to our diets.
 It has historically been difficult to reduce the amount of sodium chloride in soups, sauces and gravies, but replacing some salt with potassium salt can maintaining the desired flavor profile.

-In most applications, Salt for Life® 100 can be used as a 1:1 replacement for sodium chloride at up to a 50% replacement, and generally requires no modification to the order of inclusion.
+In most applications, Salt for Life® can be used as a replacement for up to 50% sodium chloride and generally requires no modification to the order of inclusion.

 |Item||Category||Industry Benchmark*||Nutek solution||Reduction|